Your privacy and the law

 Providing your information to GPs and others

-13SICK respect your right to decide how your personal information is used or shared.
-Personal information that identifies you will be sent to your GP or general practice and only be sent to other people with your consent, unless there are exceptional circumstances.
-Gaining your consent is the guiding principle used by 13SICK in using and sharing your information.
-13SICK routinely sends your patient report to your GP or General Practice in ensuring continuity of care the following business day after your consultation.
+NHD respects your right to decide how your personal information is used or shared.
+Personal information that identifies you will be sent to your GP or General Practice or other health professionals that are or will be involved in your care, such as Emergency Departments and Ambulance Services.
+Your personal information will only be sent to other people with your consent unless there are exceptional circumstances.
+Gaining your consent is the guiding principle used by NHD in using and sharing your information.
+NHD routinely sends your patient report to your GP or General Practice in ensuring continuity of care the following business day after your consultation.

 Using health information for quality improvement and research

-Your information held by 13SICK may be used in research projects to improve healthcare in the community; however, this information will not include data that can identify you.
+Your information held by NHD may be used in research projects to improve healthcare in the community; however, this information will not include data that can identify you.

 How can you access your health information?

-Sharing information is important for good communication between 13SICK and yourself.
-You can request access to your medical record and any other information 13SICK records about you.
+Sharing information is important for good communication between NHD and yourself.
+You can request access to your medical record and any other information NHD records about you.
 You may also ask our staff about any aspect of your healthcare, including information contained in your record.

 How do we protect your personal information?

 Australian privacy legislation applies to all personal health information recorded in electronic and paper records.
 All records must be kept secure to protect against unauthorised access.
-13SICK complies with these requirements to protect your information.
+NHD complies with these requirements to protect your information.
 Unauthorised use of confidential information is grounds for litigation in Australia.
-13SICK does not tolerate any misuse of confidential information.
+NHD does not tolerate any misuse of confidential information.